tosbala/flink-statefun-bookstore/README.md

 ```

 Sample producer makes random orders for books in `stock.csv`.
-Order status are posted to kafka topic called `status`.
+Order updates are posted to kafka topic called `status`.
 Run the following in a separate terminal to observe the order status

 ```
 docker-compose exec kafka kafka-console-consumer \